✨We are a Luxury Piercing Boutique – By Appointment Only✨

 Specifically tuned for the local smoggy and humid climate of Hong Kong:

-Do not remove the jewelry during cleaning!
+No need to rotate and do not remove the jewelry during cleaning!

 🚿IN THE SHOWER: Use a drop of cleanser with your finger’s gentle touch – lather away surface sebum, dead skin accumulation, dried discharge, make up, etc.